markspan/evtplugins/opensesame_plugins/evt_plugins/rsp_pygame/rsp_pygame.md

 # EVT-based response box (RSP-12x) plug-in

 The RSP_PYGAME plug-in handles input from RSP-12x devices.
 The RSP_PYGAME uses the joystick module of PyGame for flawless integration with OpenSesame 4.
+Please use the PyGame engine for the OpenSesame project.

 ## Connecting multiple RSP-12x (or EVT-x) devices